carriercomm/go-to/CONFIGURATION.md

 Moving with Docker:
 -------------------

-Docker add a layer of automation on top of lxc tools.
+Docker adds a layer of automation on top of lxc tools.

 Install Docker: